 What causes aggression in dogs?

 There are a few causes of aggression in dogs that are usually out of your control.
 If you adopt a dog from the shelter, there is a very real chance that aggression comes from being abused or neglected.
 This is very sad but very workable.
 The best cure for a dog that’s suffered from abuse is love.
 Another cause of aggression can perhaps be either possessiveness or dominance issues.
-Possessiveness is a major issue for some dogs, they can become possessive over things they feel is theirs.
+Possessiveness is a major issue for some dogs, they can become possessive over things they feel are theirs.
 Food, toys, territory, and even you.
-If someone tries to take that away or is perceived to be going to take it away, the aggressive behavior will start.
-Dominance issues are more self-explanatory, dogs generally try to be the dominant member of the pack or family, part of that is displays of aggression.
+If someone tries to take that away or is perceived to be going to take it away, aggressive behavior will start.
+Dominance issues are more self-explanatory, dogs generally try to be the dominant member of the pack or family, and part of that is displays of aggression.
 This is more common between dogs, not between dogs and people.
 Lastly, illness and injury are major causes of aggression.
 Dogs who are injured or sick tend to act aggressively out of fear, this is a very natural instinct in the animal kingdom.

 Types of dog aggression:

 There are several types of aggression, you can read about them all in detail here.
-The most important types of aggression are generally territorial and fear as they are the types of aggression you are most likely to encounter frequently.
-The reason being territorial issues are almost a daily occurrence, when the mailman comes, when guests come to visit, when a cat walks through the yard, you get the picture.
+The most important types of aggression are generally territorial and fearful as they are the types of aggression you are most likely to encounter frequently.
+The reason is territorial issues are almost a daily occurrence, when the mailman comes, when guests come to visit when a cat walks through the yard, you get the picture.
 This is probably the most problematic as it can start to get on your nerves the longer it goes on.
 It’s also embarrassing to have guests visiting with a dog who’s trying its darnedest to make them leave!
 Fear is also a major problem, a dog with anxiety can be hard to exercise around other dogs and people and may become destructive when left at home alone.
 Chewing on the couch isn’t a good solution to your dog’s anxiety!

 Hopefully, you now have a much clearer idea of how best to handle your aggressive dog.
 Remember, there is no such thing as an inherently bad dog.
 They are all good boys and girls deep down.
 They just need a little bit of help to show you, and the world, that they can behave properly.
 So long as you persevere, don’t give up on your pup, and seek the necessary help – you will be the perfect pup in no time at all.
 Good luck!